DurianZealot/Aristotle-s-Realm/README.md

 Users can view their stories and proposals to their stories in `MY STORIES` .
 Users are free to delete any story they create.

+### Proposals To My Story

+A Page accessible from `My Stories`, this view allows users to see the proposals to the stories they've created.

 ### Manage Own Proposals